 Voice Movement Therapy

-Marie-Lynne has completed a Master’s degree in Counselling and Spirituality at Saint Paul University in April 2018.
-She has also completed training in Voice Movement Therapy (VMT), studied music therapy and written a master’s thesis on The Therapeutic Effects of Vocal Improvisation.
-She has experience with somatic approaches, including Authentic Movement and Body-Mind-Centering and has led groups in Therapeutic Voicework that foster free expression of the inner landscape to bring about freedom and well-being.
+Marie-Lynne has completed a Master’s degree in Counselling and Spirituality at Saint Paul University and a 480+ hour Professional Traininng in Voice Movement Therapy (VMT).
+She has studied music therapy and written on The Therapeutic Effects of Vocal Improvisation.
+She has experience with various somatic approaches, including Authentic Movement and Body-Mind-Centering and has led groups in Therapeutic Voicework that foster free expression of the inner landscape to bring about freedom and well-being.
 She sings with Anahat Shabd, a chanting group that uses singing and meditation to open consciousness and also teaches music and sight-singing to individuals and groups.